Jaja Wachuku: First Ambassador to the United Nations

-Nigeria's first Minister for Foreign Affairs
+Minister for Foreign Affairs

-In 1961, Wachuku was appointed as Nigeria's inaugural Minister of Foreign Affairs and Commonwealth Relations.
+In 1961, Wachuku was appointed Nigeria's inaugural Minister of Foreign Affairs and Commonwealth Relations.
 Wachuku served in the role until 1965.
 Prior to Wachuku's tenure, Prime Minister Balewa doubled as the country's foreign affairs advocate.

 Concerning Wachuku becoming Minister for Foreign Affairs and Commonwealth Relations, the last colonial Governor-General of Nigeria, Sir James Wilson Robertson, sent a report to Iain Macleod, UK Secretary of State for the Colonies, stating:

 On 14 July 1962, Wachuku was decorated with the insignia of the Commander of the Order of the Niger Republic, in recognition of "services to the People of the Republic of Niger" by President Hamani Diori.
 As Foreign Affairs Minister, Wachuku organised the Afro/Asian group of States and worked to get Liberia voted into the United Nations Security Council, and Ethiopia into the UN Economic and Social Council.
 He also worked towards the amendment of the United Nations Charter – increasing the Security Council from eleven to fifteen – taking into account African nations.

 It was concerning this period in Nigeria's history that Ambassador Owen W. Roberts, United States' 1964 to 1965 Political Officer in Lagos, said:

 "Nigerians, whatever their tribe, are a very strong, very assertive group.
 Foreign Minister Jaja Wachuku was a surprise for many American diplomats because he considered himself as having a status equivalent to the British, French, German, or Russian Ministers.
 Wachuku demanded that much attention and respect.
 The Nigerians were, and have been, very independent.
 Senior U.S. echelons weren't used to dealing with Africans as assertive and as strong minded as the Nigerians were.
 I found this nice because the Nigerians were absolutely always open with you, and would hit you over the head with whatever the problem was.
 They were entitled to respect and helped gain it for Africans.
 Ambassador Matthews was not the kind of person to go in and tell Prime Minister Balewa or Foreign Minister Jaja Wachuku how to do things...."